-It has certainly come a long way, and no matter how much we old skoolers tend to whine about all the pros and cons that ‘progress’ brings with it, fact is that the locals are now doing far better for themselves than ever before, business has been booming for anyone who takes it seriously, which is surely a positive thing to see.
-And for those of us who choose to live here it has surely become much more comfortable in the recent years.
+It has certainly come a long way, and no matter how much we old-schoolers tend to whine about all the pros and cons that ‘progress’ brings with it, the fact is that the locals are now doing far better for themselves than ever before, the business has been booming for anyone who takes it seriously, which is surely a positive thing to see.
+And for those of us who choose to live here, it has surely become much more comfortable in recent years.

-What projects have you been involved in back home and here on KP?
+What projects have you been involved in back home and here at KP?